-- Avoid contact with leaked liquids. - Immediately consult a doctor in case of contact with the eyes or any discomfort. - ► In case of contact with the skin, rinse off immediately with water. - Ventilate the room well. - ▶ Protect the battery against heat over 60 °C, e.g. against permanent direct sunlight.
+Avoid any contact with leaked liquids: Immediately consult a doctor if liquid comes into contact with eyes or causes any discomfort.

+- If liquid comes into contact with the skin, rinse off immediately with water.

+- Ventilate the room well. - Protect the battery against heat over 60 °C, e.g. against permanent direct sunlight.